 6a-6c.
-The MN triggers the MN initiated SN Release procedure to inform the source SN to stop providing user data to the UE, and if applicable, triggers the Xn-U Address Indication procedure to inform the source SN the address of the SN of the selected candidate PSCell, to start late data forwarding.
+If the source SN is not configured as a candidate SN, the MN triggers the MN initiated SN Release procedure to inform the source SN to stop providing user data to the UE, and if applicable, triggers the Xn-U Address Indication procedure to inform the source SN the address of the SN of the selected candidate PSCell, to start late data forwarding.
+If the source SN is configured as a candidate SN, the MN informs the source SN of the CPC execution, FFS which procedure to use.

+Editor’s note: FFS.
+It’s up to RAN3 how to notify or release the source SN in subsequent CPAC, e.g. when the source SN is (not) configured as a candidate SN for subsequent CPAC.

 7a-7c.
 If the RRC connection reconfiguration procedure was successful, the MN informs the SN of the selected candidate PSCell via SN Reconfiguration Complete message, including the SN RRCReconfigurationComplete** message.
 The MN sends the SN Release Request message(s) to cancel CPC in the other candidate SN(s), if configured.
 The other candidate SN(s) acknowledges the release request.

+Editor’s note: FFS.
+It’s up to RAN3 how to notify the selected target SN in subsequent CPAC.

+Editor’s note: FFS.
+It’s up to RAN3 whether/how to inform other candidate SN(s) in subsequent CPAC.

 8. The UE synchronizes to the PSCell indicated in the RRCReconfiguration* message applied in step 5.